ninelore/dotfiles/README.md

 # ninelore's dotfiles
 My dotfiles
-I'm using the following Window Manager:
+I'm using/used the following Window Manager:
 * awesome
-* i3wm
-* qtile (tbd, unfinished)
+* i3wm (deprecated: i stopped using i3, so it is unlikely to get improvements from now on)

 ## To-Do

-- alacritty: fix vim mouse
-- i3: i3status
 - awesome: edit/replace/remove mymainmenu
 - awesome: edit gaps without restart keybind
 - awesome: replace some tray applets with wiboxes
 - awesome: rice taglist to be a bit wider
+- i3: i3status

 ## Installation
 **I recommend using the yay pacman/AUR wrapper.**